+Executive Summary

+Without knowing which emerging contaminants (EC) are present we can only assume that impacts on human health and sensitive aquatic organisms in Florida will be like those documented in other states.
+A study that derived provisional drinking water guideline values for 50 selected EC based on human toxicological information concluded that for most these compounds, the maximum concentrations were well below provisional guideline values (Schriks et al., 2010).
+However, the impacts on and risks to aquatic organisms in surface waters have been more pronounced (Smital et al., 2004; Pal et al., 2010).
+Cumulative impacts from multiple waste sources, multiple EC, and other anthropogenic and natural stressors can result in ecological impacts that cannot be predicted by chemical concentrations alone (e.g., the impact of compounds on fish in the Potomac River study of Alvarez et al., 2009).
+Therefore, a combination of approaches including biological as well as chemical assays may be the best strategy for addressing EC in the environment.

-Executive SummaryIn 2008, a Florida Department of Environmental Protection (FDEP) internal workgroup assessed various strategies to address a group of compounds commonly referred to as emerging contaminants (EC).
-The 2013 FDEP workgroup recommended that a study be conducted to investigate likely causes of biological effects by employing screening assays to detect ecological effects, such as estrogenic activity occurring in Florida’s water.
-The main objective of the 2017 study was to evaluate sampling technique and technology, analytical methods, and toxicological assays to assess the biological health of waterbodies.
-The study utilized varying types of sample collection devices and analytical methods’ \ to address the objective using a small-scale study design.
+The main objective of this study was to evaluate novel sampling techniques and technologies, analytical methods, and toxicological assays for the study of emerging contaminants in Florida rivers.
+The study utilized varying types of sample collection devices and analytical methods to address the objective using a small-scale study design.
 The Division of Environmental Assessment & Restoration (DEAR) sampled statewide for sucralose in both monitoring networks in 2012 (Seal et al. 2016) and for sucralose, the pharmaceuticals acetaminophen, carbamazepine, and primidone, and the neonicotinoid pesticide imidacloprid in both monitoring networks in 2015 (Silvanima et al. 2018).
 Four sites were selected for the 2017 study based on sucralose results from monthly surface water trend monitoring conducted in 2012.

 Introduction